When it comes to travel nursing, I get asked two questions all the time:

 Well, I’ll be honest – it really just depends on you and how much you want to work.
 The older we get the more we start to value time with our friends and families so we may work less.

 For me personally – I’d like to retire at a super young age so I’m all about them dollar bills and I basically work consecutive contracts back-to-back with a few weeks off a year.
-Part of the reasons I chose travel nursing over staff nursing is because I make more per week and can easily take 4 or 6 weeks off a year versus the average 2 to 3 weeks most nurses get.
+Part of the reason I chose travel nursing over staff nursing is because I make more per week and can easily take 4 or 6 weeks off a year versus the average 2 to 3 weeks most nurses get.

 On average travel nurses make around $100K a year (working full-time hours) and taking off a bunch of time each year, which is a lot more per year than a staff nurse.
 What could you do with all that extra money?
 For me I know that’s a down payment on a house.
 Saving has never been easier.